youdianlong/OLI2DS/README.md

 dataset = np.array(dataset).astype(np.float) # transform the type of original data to 'numpy.float' type
 dataset[:, :-1] = preprocessing.scale(dataset[:, :-1]) # normalized data
 ```

+## Requirement

+This package was developed with Python 3.6.5.
+The environment can be find in `requirement.yaml` file.

  ## Notes